daos-stack/daos/docs/tutorials/example_daos_cluster.md

 1. Use Terraform to deploy a DAOS cluster using the example configuration in  ```terraform/examples/daos_cluster```
 2. Perform the following DAOS administration tasks
-   - Format Storage
-   - Create a Pool
+   - Create a pool
-   - Create a Container
+   - Create a container
-   - Mount the storage on the clients
+   - Mount the container
 3. Copy files to DAOS mounted storage
 4. Tear down the DAOS cluster deployment

 Click on **Start**

-## Setup and Requirements
+## Pre-Deployment Steps

-Before continuing, it is assumed that you have completed the following steps in your GCP project.
+Before continuing, it is assumed that you have completed the pre-deployment steps in your GCP project.

-1. Set defaults for Google Cloud CLI (```gcloud```) in Cloud Shell
-2. Create a Packer image in your GCP project
-3. Build DAOS Server and Client images with Packer in Cloud Build

-If you have not yet completed these steps, you can open a tutorial in Cloud Shell that will guide you through each step.

-If you are not sure if you have completed these steps run
+If you are not sure if you have completed the pre-deployment steps run

 ```bash
 gcloud compute images list --filter="name:daos" --format="value(name)"